Memory Murals vs

 • Voice-first experience is the cleanest in the category — recipient clicks a link and talks, no app or password.

-• Original audio files stay downloadable forever — arguably more valuable than the book itself.
+• Original audio/video files stay downloadable forever — arguably more valuable than the book itself.

-• Premium hardcover book at year's end is a real keepsake.
+• Premium hardcover book at year's end is a real keepsake, included in the subscription.

 • No typing required — works well for older or arthritic recipients.